visit-dav/visit/src/doc/cli_manual/functions.rst

 **Description:**

-    The DefineScalarExpression function creates a new scalar variable based on other variables from the open database.
-Likewise, the DefineMaterialExpression function creates new material variables,
-    DefineMeshExpression creates new mesh variables, DefineSpeciesExpression
-    creates new species variables, DefineVectorExpression creates new vector variables, DefineTensorExpression creates new tensor variables, and DefineArrayExpression creates new array variables.
+    The DefineTensorExpression creates new tensor variables.
     Expression variables can be plotted like any other variable.
     The variableName argument is a string that contains the name of the new variable.
 You can pass the name of an existing expression if you want